Acts of Parliament of the United Kingdom relating to the European Communities and the European Union: Act of United Kingdom accession and membership to the European Communities / European Union

-Although the Act was repealed by the European Union (Withdrawal) Act 2018 upon the UK's withdrawal from the EU on 31 January 2020, most of its provisions remained in effect via Section 1A of the Withdrawal Act until the end of the Brexit transition period on 31 December 2020.
+Although the act was repealed by the European Union (Withdrawal) Act 2018 upon the UK's withdrawal from the EU on 31 January 2020, most of its provisions remained in effect via Section 1A of the Withdrawal Act until the end of the Brexit transition period on 31 December 2020.

-Amending Acts
+Amending acts

-Finance Acts
+Finance acts

-These Acts also amend the 1972 Act.
+These acts also amend the 1972 act.

 Act related to the 1975 United Kingdom European Communities membership referendum

-This Act legislated for the holding of the United Kingdom European Communities membership referendum which was held on Thursday 5 June 1975.
+This act legislated for the holding of the United Kingdom European Communities membership referendum which was held on Thursday 5 June 1975.

 Act related to the European Economic Area

-This Act incorporated the agreement which created the European Economic Area which came into effect on 1 January 1994 and amended the European Communities Act 1972 to add the agreement to the act.
+This act incorporated the agreement which created the European Economic Area which came into effect on 1 January 1994 and amended the European Communities Act 1972 to add the agreement to the act.

 Acts related to the European Assembly / Parliament

-These Acts legislated for the holding of European Parliament elections within the United Kingdom.
+These acts legislated for the holding of European Parliament elections within the United Kingdom.

-European Union Act & amending Acts
+European Union Act and amenedments

-This Act amended the 2002 Act and legislated for the requirement of a UK-wide referendum for any approval of any proposed transfers of power to the EU.
+This act amended the 2002 act and legislated for the requirement of a UK-wide referendum for any approval of any proposed transfers of power to the EU.

 Acts related to the European Union Act 2011

-This Act approves under the European Union Act 2011 the creation of the European Stability Mechanism for Eurozone states and approves for Macedonia to become an observer in the work of the European Union Agency for Fundamental Rights.
+This act approves under the European Union Act 2011 the creation of the European Stability Mechanism for Eurozone states and approves for Macedonia to become an observer in the work of the European Union Agency for Fundamental Rights.

-Accession Acts
+Accession acts

-These Acts legislated for subsequent enlargements of the European Communities/European Union and also amended the European Communities Act 1972 to add the treaties to the act.
+These acts legislated for subsequent enlargements of the European Communities/European Union and also amended the European Communities Act 1972 to add the treaties to the act.